Can Magnetic Forces Do Work?: Classical Electromagnetism with Elementary Dipoles

 Remembering again the formula \eqref{eq:FaradayTensorFromDerivsGaugePot} relating the Faraday tensor $F_{\mu\nu}$ to the gauge potential $A_{\mu}$, we have

-We can therefore write the overall system's action functional \eqref{eq:MaxwellActionWithParticle} in the alternative but physically equivalent form
+We can therefore write the overall system's action functional \eqref{eq:MaxwellActionWithParticleDipoleIntsBeforeIBP} in the alternative but physically equivalent form

-This last step of using the product rule in reverse to replace $\left(\partial_{\mu}M^{\mu\nu}\right)A_{\nu}$ with $-\left(1/2\right)M^{\mu\nu}F_{\mu\nu}$ is analogous to our use of the product rule in reverse in \eqref{eq:2DOFDerivExampleVelDepIntIBP} to replace $c\dot{x}y$ with $-cx\dot{y}$ for the $xy$ system.
-As was true in that example, this manipulation has no physical consequences, but we will find that our calculations ahead will be easier if we use \eqref{eq:MaxwellActionWithParticleDipoleIntsAfterIBP} rather than \eqref{eq:MaxwellActionWithParticleDipoleIntsBeforeIBP} as our system's action functional, as the former ends up requiring fewer computations that explicitly involve delta functions.
+This last step of using the product rule in reverse to replace $\parens{\partial_{\mu}M^{\mu\nu}}A_{\nu}$ with $-\parens{1/2}M^{\mu\nu}F_{\mu\nu}$ is analogous to our use of the product rule in reverse in \eqref{eq:2DOFDerivExampleVelDepIntIBP} to replace $c\dot{x}y$ with $-cx\dot{y}$ for the $xy$ system.
+As was true in that example, this manipulation has no physical consequences, but we will find that our calculations ahead will be easier if we use \eqref{eq:MaxwellActionWithParticleDipoleIntsAfterIBP} rather than \eqref{eq:MaxwellActionWithParticleDipoleIntsBeforeIBP} as our system's action functional, as the former version ends up requiring fewer computations that explicitly involve delta functions than the latter version.